dooguypapua/eKLIPse/README.md

 ##

 ##### Downsampling (-downcov)
-In order to reduce execution time, a downsampling option is available.<br/>
+In order to reduce the execution time, a downsampling option is available.<br/>
-For singles deletions with low mutant load or multiples deletions, we advise to not downsample "-downcov 0".<br/>
+For singles deletions with low mutant load or multiple deletions, we advise to not downsample "-downcov 0".<br/>
-The obtained reads number must match to a sufficient mitochondrail genome coverage.
+The obtained read number should match to a sufficient mitochondrial genome coverage.
 ##

 ##### Sequencing & Alignment (-minq / -minlen)